PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 phase-store contracts.
 The sole xfail is the intentionally absent owner.
 Production, public behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.

+## Late dequant hard-sigmoid/unary composite implementation

+`passes/late_dequant_hardsigmoid_unary_orchestration.py` now owns the characterized two-stage late cleanup.
+It passes `context.model_ir` to the public transpose/dequant/hard-sigmoid/quantize bridge owner, then forwards the exact same `ModelIRPassContext` to the existing late dequant/unary/fan-out composite.
+It returns the raw bridge mapping and complete nested three-result tuple unchanged and in source order, without copying, flattening, inspection, or result-driven control flow.

+The lowerer replaces only `_late_dequant_hardsigmoid_bridge_stats` and `_late_dequant_unary_fanout_results` with `_late_dequant_hardsigmoid_unary_results`.
+The preceding layout/no-layout
+conditional remains the immediate predecessor.
+The swish transpose-passthrough call remains the immediate successor and still receives the shared LayoutState.
+The model-only hard-sigmoid wrapper and zero-argument fan-out helper remain available as compatibility routes, along with their other existing callers.

+Owner-aware hard-sigmoid, quantized activation, late fan-out, swish, guarded ConvPool, and architecture tests now resolve the terminal production call through the new pass-module owner while separately verifying both compatibility wrappers.
+Runtime monkeypatch injection proves exact two-child order, `context.model_ir` identity for the bridge, shared-context identity for the fan-out child, and identity of both raw results.

+Final sequential validation under core-only `uv` passed with 3 focused tests, 376 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+Ruff, bytecode compilation, and whitespace checks also pass.
+No pass behavior, graph rewrite, wrapper, callback, guard, phase result, public API, artifact, dependency, or TensorFlow boundary changed.
+The bounded store remains exactly 128 IDs and 128 owners.
+The unconsumed lowerer assignment inventory decreases from 58 to 57.
+No real-model conversion was repeated because this is a straight-line ownership extraction with exact state, order, schema, result-identity, wrapper, route-count, and boundary coverage.